You've built a Node.js app and now it's ready to face the world. That means you'll have to deploy it to a production environment.

 The three most used process managers by Node.js developers are PM2, Docker and Systemd.
 Depending on your situation and purpose, you might be better off using one over the other.
-All three, however, are used by many applications in production, and you can't go wrong with either of them.
+All three are used by many applications in production and you can't go wrong with either of them.

 When I'm deploying an application that doesn't live in a container, PM2 is my go-to process manager.
-It's easy to use and allows me to focus on building features.
+It's easy to use which allows me to focus on app development.

 If you're using Docker to containerise and deploy your application, you can use the built-in process management features.
-With the Docker CLI, you can manage your application container and configure it to automatically restart your application if it crashes.
+With the Docker CLI you can configure the container to automatically restart when your application crashes.

 You can also define a

 HEALTHCHECK in your Dockerfile.
-Docker will then use it to determine if your application is healthy.
-Health checks are useful when your application could be running, but unable to handle new requests because it's stuck in an infinite loop.
+Docker will use it to determine if your application is healthy.
+Health checks are useful when your application could be running, but unable to handle new requests because it's stuck in an infinite loop for example.

-Systemd is a bit daunting to learn if you're unfamiliar with systems administration.
-However, it's a great way to start learning about DevOps and getting more comfortable using Linux.
-This old, but still relevant, article shows you how to use systemd with Node.js.
+Systemd is a bit daunting to learn if you're unfamiliar with system administration.
+Nonetheless, using systemd is a great way to learn about DevOps and becoming more comfortable using Linux.
+This old but still relevant article shows you how to use systemd with Node.js.

-We've talked about the difference between running a process in the foreground and background.
-In production environments, we want our applications to keep running after we close the terminal, so we start them in the background.
+We've talked about the difference between running a process in the foreground vs in the background.
+In production environments we want our applications to keep running after we close the terminal which is why we run them in the background.

-Applications will inevitably crash, and a process manager makes sure to restart them when they do.
-They keep your application alive, and they can automatically start the application on system startup.
+Applications will inevitably crash and a process manager makes sure to restart them when they do.
+They keep your application alive and they can also automatically start the application on system startup.

-PM2 is the most used process manager in the Node.js community and is easy to use.
-Docker has built-in process management features, so if your application lives in a container, you can make use of them.
-If you want to learn about the world of DevOps and want to be more comfortable with Linux, using systemd is great for learning.
+PM2 is the most used process manager in the Node.js community and it is easy to use.
+If your application lives in a container, Docker has built-in process management features.
+If you want to learn DevOps and want to be more comfortable with Linux then using systemd is a great choice.